All About Ah-Long: Synopsis

-Ah-Long decides to try his luck at the motorbike racing competition.
-Ah-Long is determined to win the motorbike race to give his son a better future.
+Ah-Long decides to try his luck at motorbike racing, which he did before, resulting in steel rods in his legs.
+Ah-Long is determined to win the race to give his son a better future.
 Por-por's boyfriend purchases an air ticket for Por-por to return to the United States immediately.
-The next morning, as the motorbike race is about to begin, Ah-Long steels himself at the starting line.
-Por-por appears at the race track and Ah-Long manages to see Por-por as the race begins.
-She is wearing the bracelet and Ah-Long knows that he has been forgiven.
-Ah-Long and Por-por both smile at each other.
+The next morning, as the race is about to begin, Ah-Long steels himself at the starting line.
+Por-por appears at the race track and Ah-Long manages to see her.
+She is wearing the bracelet and Ah-Long knows that he has been forgiven; they smile at each other.

 The motorbikes go around the race track without a conclusive leader.
-During the sixth lap Ah-Long takes the lead.
-Ah-Long loses control of his motorbike and crashes, causing the other riders to slow down or to crash as well.
+During the sixth lap Ah-Long takes the lead but loses control and crashes, causing the other riders to slow down or to crash as well.
 As he is struggling to get up, Ah-Long is hit by another motorbike.
 His head is bleeding but he is determined to complete the race.
 As the other motorbikes whiz by, Ah-Long picks himself up again and re-enters the race.
-Ah-Long is bleeding and his eyesight is starting to blur.
-Ah-Long manages to win.
+Despite bleeding and eyesight that is starting to blur, Ah-Long manages to win.
 Ah-Long manages to see Porky and Por-por cheer for him as he passes them by.
-A moment later Ah-Long loses consciousness and plows into the side of the race track, and crashes.
-His motorbike catches fire.
-Ah-Long lies pinned under the motorbike and unable to move.
-Porky and Por-por run across the race track.
+A moment later Ah-Long loses consciousness and plows into the side.
+His motorbike catches fire and Ah-Long lies pinned under the motorbike and unable to move.
+Porky and Por-por run towards him across the race track.
 Ah-Long reaches out to them before the motorbike explodes, killing him.